-Why Equity Tokens suffer from the blind men describing an elephant problem
+Why Security Tokens suffer from the blind men describing an elephant problem

 The parts of the elephant that get most often described are:

-- the regulatory part, how a Equity Token is different from a Utility Token.
+- the regulatory part, how a Security Token is different from a Utility Token.

 - the market access part, what combination of wallet, KYC, Exchange and broker will build the very lucrative tollbooth between issuer and investor.